Causal Machine Learning: A Survey and Open Problems: Counterfactual Fairness

 More concretely, \citet{chiappa2019path} substantiate this concern by using the famous Berkeley alleged gender bias case, commonly used as a textbook example of Simpson's Paradox.
 In this scenario, data on college admissions showed a bias for male applications overall.
 However, the university rejected female applicants more often than male applicants because they applied to more competitive departments with lower admission rates.
 Such an effect of gender through department choice is not unfair.

 Motivated by this, \citet{chiappa2019path} propose \emph{path-specific counterfactual fairness}, a more fine-grained fairness criterion that deals with sensitive attributes affecting the decision along both fair and unfair pathways.
-It states that a decision is fair toward an individual if it coincides with the one the model would have taken in a counterfactual world in which the sensitive attribute along the unfair pathways differed.
+It states that a decision is fair toward an individual if it coincides with the one the model would have taken in a counterfactual world where the sensitive attributes along the unfair pathways differed.

-\begin{mydef}{Path-Specific Cf. Fairness \cite{nabi2018fair, chiappa2019path}}{pscf} Define $\mathcal{P}_{\mathcal{G}_{A}}$ as the set of all directed paths from $\rmA$ to $Y$ in $\mathcal{G}$ which correspond to all unfair chains of events where $\rmA$ causes $Y$.
+\begin{mydef}{Path-Specific Cf. Fairness \cite{nabi2018fair, chiappa2019path,loftus2018causal}}{pscf} Define $\mathcal{P}_{\mathcal{G}_{A}}$ as the set of all directed paths from $\rmA$ to $Y$ in $\mathcal{G}$ which correspond to all unfair chains of events where $\rmA$ causes $Y$.
 Let $\rmX_{\mathcal{P}_{\mathcal{G}_{A}}^{c}} \subseteq \rmX$ be the subset of covariates not present in any path in $\mathcal{P}_{\mathcal{G}_{A}}$.
 Then, Predictor $\hat{Y}$ is path-specifically counterfactually fair w.r.t. path set $\mathcal{P}_{\mathcal{G}_{A}}$ if $\forall \vx, \va, \va^{\prime}, y:$

 \end{mydef}